Bobby Bowden, led Florida State football dynasty, dies at 91

 “After you retire, there’s only one big event left,” Bowden frequently said.

-Bowden stayed active into his 80s, finally slowing down over the last year or so.
-He was hospitalized in October 2020 after testing positive for COVID-19.
+Bowden was hospitalized in October 2020 after testing positive for COVID-19.
 The test came a few days after he returned home from a long hospital stay for a leg infection.

-He married child his childhood sweetheart, Ann, and they stayed together for 72 years.
+He married his childhood sweetheart, Ann, and they stayed together for 72 years.
+Florida State said a service was scheduled for Saturday at the basketball arena on campus.

-Bowden built the Florida State program by scheduling the toughest opponents he could find, and he’d play them anywhere, usually at their stadium.
-He was dubbed “King of the Road” in 1981 after playing consecutive road games at Nebraska, Ohio State, Notre Dame, Pittsburgh and LSU — and winning three of the five.

-His daring play-calling also earned him the nickname Riverboat Gambler in some quarters.
-Bowden’s most famous trick play came in 1988 at Clemson.
-He sent his punt team onto the field with 1:33 left in a tie game with a fourth-and-4 and the ball at Florida State’s 21.
-Florida State’s punter leaped high into the air and acted as if he were chasing down a high snap while the upback took the ball and slipped it between his legs where LeRoy Butler grabbed it and raced 78 yards to the Clemson 1 to set up the winning field goal.

 ———